Sylvia Plevritis

 Sylvia Katina Plevritis is Professor and Chair of the Department of Biomedical Data Science at Stanford University.

 Education

-Plevritis holds a Bachelor's in Electrical Engineering from The Cooper Union in 1985, an M.S. in Electrical Engineering from Stanford in 1986, a PhD in Electrical Engineering in 1992, and an M.S. in Health Services Research in 1996.
+Plevritis holds a Bachelor's in Electrical Engineering from The Cooper Union in 1985, an M.S. in Electrical Engineering from Stanford in 1986, a PhD in Electrical Engineering from Stanford in 1992, and an M.S. in Health Services Research in 1996.
 She was a NSF fellow for her pre-doctoral work and her dissertation was titled: "Resolution improvements for magnetic resonance spectroscopic images."
 After her post-doctoral research, she joined Stanford's Department of Radiology as an assistant professor.
 In 2013, she became a full professor in the department of Radiology and (by courtesy) Management, Science, and Engineering (MS&E).
 In 2019, she was appointed as professor and chair of Biomedical Data Science at Stanford University.

 Research and career

 Plevritis's primary research interests lie in population cancer screening outcomes and developing computational techniques to solve problems within the field of cancer systems biology.
 In 2006, she was the first to demonstrate the cost-effectiveness of adding MRI to mammography for screening BRCA1/2 mutation carriers.